 When you feel drawn to something, it’s because it’s already meant for you.
 When you just know something is right (or wrong), that’s your higher self speaking.
 When you sense a deeper meaning in a moment, it’s because it’s there.

 We’ve been conditioned to believe that if something isn’t visible, measurable, or logical, it doesn’t exist.
-But the most important things in life?
+But the things that matter the most in life?
+You don't measure them.

 Rafiki wasn’t saying “ignore reality.”
 He was saying redefine reality - because what you feel is just as real as what you see.
 Maybe even more real.